OMerkel/tin_whistle/res/font/README.md

 # Not supported yet...

-* Any fingering annotation with half covered whistle holes is unsupported currently.
 * Uncommon alternative fingering annotations (for same or rarely played notes) are unsupported currently.
 * Annotations beyond whistle hole covering for tongueing, slurring, sliding, cutting, trills or vibrato techniques are unsupported currently.